📍 Serving Indianapolis & Central Indiana | Mon–Fri 9AM–5PM

 The most common cause in Central Indiana?
 Deicing salt.
 Road salt and calcium chloride are incredibly aggressive on concrete surfaces.
 Salt draws moisture into the pores, then when that moisture freezes, the surface layer pops off.

 What to do: Sealing creates a barrier that dramatically reduces salt and chloride penetration.
-Seal Now’s penetrating sealer forms a hydrophobic layer inside the concrete that repels moisture and dissolved salts — preventing the conditions that cause pitting and spalling in the first place.
+Seal Now's penetrating sealer fills and hardens the pore structure from within, blocking moisture and dissolved salts from soaking into the slab — preventing the conditions that cause pitting and spalling in the first place.

 Here's a quick test anyone can do: pour a small amount of water on your driveway or patio.
 Watch what happens over the next 30–60 seconds.

-If the water sits on top and slowly evaporates without soaking in, your concrete’s pore structure is still protected.
+If the water sits on the surface and slowly evaporates without soaking in, your concrete's pore structure is still protected.
 If it absorbs quickly and you see the concrete darken where the water landed, the protection has worn off — moisture, salt, and contaminants are getting in.

 If your driveway has uneven coloring — dark patches, oil stains that won't wash out, or a chalky white film — the concrete is telling you it's absorbing contaminants.